damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 The client will be sent the IDs of the leader cards they can choose from, and will send back a subset of them.

-The leader cards are shown only to the player owning them until activated.
-Therefore, two kinds of messages will be sent as state updates from the server: `UpdateLeadersHand`, which contains the IDs of the cards, will be sent to the player who chose them; `UpdateLeadersHandCount`, which contains only the number of cards in the player's hand, will be sent to every other player.
-See TODO for the messages' structure.

-If the request is executed successfully, the server will notify the client that all state update messages have been sent with an `UpdateAction` message.
-Possible error cases:
+Errors related to this action are:
-1. The request message is sent too late (the setup phase is already concluded): the server will answer with an `ErrAction` message, with reason `LATE_SETUP_ACTION`
+1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)
-2. The request message contains IDs that are not in the player's card list: an `ErrObjectNotOwned` message will be sent
+2. `ErrObjectNotOwned` - the request message contains IDs that are not in the player's card list
-3. The request message contains either too few IDs: an `ErrInitialChoice` will be sent, containing the amount of missing leader cards
+3. `ErrInitialChoice` - the request message contains too few IDs or the leader cards have alerady been chosen by the player

 ```
            ┌────────┒                      ┌────────┒